pallavi1428/Open_thanos12_05/README.md

 # **OpenThanos: AI-Powered Browser Automation**

 ## **1. Introduction**
-OpenThanos is a browser automation tool that allows users to automate web tasks using natural language commands.
-It simplifies navigation, data extraction, and interactions with websites.
-The tool is designed for developers, researchers, and professionals looking for an efficient way to automate repetitive tasks.
+OpenThanos is an AI-powered browser automation tool that converts plain English instructions into Playwright commands using OpenAI.
+It automates web tasks while simulating human-like behavior—including natural typing delays and occasional "mistakes"—to make interactions appear more organic and bypass bot detection.
+The tool provides step-by-step visual feedback through screenshots and works seamlessly in Docker for easy deployment.

 ## **2. Features**
 - **Natural Language Automation**: Execute browser tasks by providing simple text instructions.